 $email = $wpdb->get_var("SELECT user_email FROM wp_users WHERE user_login = 'honarsystems' "); echo $email;

-This example displays email of user with “honarsystems” user_login.
+This example displays the email of the user with “honarsystems” user_login.

 When you need to find only one particular row in the database.
 It pulls the data into a one-dimensional object.